 Within staff costs there is a tax liability accrual relating to taxable benefits arising from travel and accommodation paid by the College on behalf of Academic staff for four previous financial years.
-The accrual has been based upon a high level review of the data and further in-depth analysis will be required before submission to HMRC.

 3. Income Recognition

 Income from the sale of goods or services is credited to the Consolidated Statement of Comprehensive Income (CSCI) and Expenditure when the goods or services are supplied to the external customers or the terms of the contract have been satisfied.